novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 For Lee Chang-jin, who was now interested in the construction sector, this was valuable information.

-As Lee Chang-jin occasionally chimed in agreement with Shin Elder, Yongpal continued to eat without paying much attention to their conversation.
+As Lee Chang-jin occasionally chimed in agreement with old man Shin, Yongpal continued to eat without paying much attention to their conversation.
 Before they knew it, over half of the meat, which had been piled high on the table, was gone.
-Annoyed by Yongpal's rapid eating, Shin Elder tapped the table with his chopsticks.
+Annoyed by Yongpal's rapid eating, old man Shin tapped the table with his chopsticks.

 "Hey, you!
 Pay attention when the elders are talking.
 Can't you see we're discussing something important?
 You need to know the industry's trends if you're going to run a workshop in the future."